jadbox/Chatformer/README.md

 Chatformer
-GPL v2: 2014
 ==========

-Chatformer is a hightly extensible and scalable chat platform built on Python.
+Chatformer (c) is a hightly extensible and scalable real-time communication platform built on Python.
+It allows users to expand the platform dynamically- sandboxed by rooms.

+For more information, send me a message @jonathanAdunlap.

+GPL v3: 2014